jakubdaffy/AESID/README.md

 plt.savefig('taxi_chart.png')
 ```

-Upload image with bar diagram on s3 bucket
+Upload image with bar diagram on s3 bucket.
 ```python
 subprocess.run("aws s3 cp taxi_chart.png s3://aws-project-2c-ww-dw-jk/", stdout=subprocess.PIPE, stderr = subprocess.PIPE, shell = True)
 ```

-# Bar Diagram Output for Project
+# Bar Diagram Output for Project.

 ![diagram](https://github.com/WozniakDominik/AESID/blob/master/taxi_chart.png)

-# File organization
+# File organization.
 In AWS console, in s3 storage, create folder for files (so called "bucket") and updload .csv files and program to this folder.

-# Creating Cluster
+# Creating Cluster.
 In AWS console, go to EMR and click "Create cluster" button.
 Follow the instructions.
 It is important to select "Spark" in Applications in Software configuration.
 Important
 is also creating SSH Key.

-# Connect with Cluster
+# Connect with Cluster.
 To connect with EMR cluster open PuTTY.
 In Category window go to Connection/SSH/Auth and browse for generated .ppk key file
-in Category window go to Session and fill Host Name (or IP address) inputbox with address that can be found in chosen cluster's Summary in tab "Connect to the Master Node Using SSH"
+in Category window go to Session and fill Host Name (or IP address) inputbox with address that can be found in chosen cluster's Summary in tab "Connect to the Master Node Using SSH".
 Next Click "Open".
 On PuTTY Security Alert popup window choose "Accept".

-# Running Program
+# Running Program.
 After connecting with EMR cluster by PuTTY, input following command to copy .py program from bucket to cluster.
 ```console
 aws s3 cp s3://aws-project-2c-ww-dw-jk/aws_project_2c_ww_dw_jk.py .